Recombinant factor VIIa

-Recombinant factor VIIa also known as eptacog alfa (INN), and sold under the brand name Novoseven among others, is a form of blood factor VII that has been manufactured via recombinant technology.
+Recombinant factor VIIa (rfVIIa) is a form of blood factor VII that has been manufactured via recombinant technology.
 It is administered via an injection into a vein.
+It is used to treat bleeding episodes in people who have acquired hemophilia, among other indications.

 The most common side effects with Novoseven include venous thromboembolic events (problems caused by blood clots in the veins), rash, pruritus (itching), urticaria (hives), fever and reduced effectiveness of treatment.
-The most common side effects with Cevenfacta include injection site discomfort and hematoma (a collection of blood under the skin) as well as injection related reactions, an increase in body temperature, dizziness and headache.
+The most common side effects with Cevenfacta include injection site discomfort and hematoma (a collection of blood under the skin) as well as injection-related reactions, an increase in body temperature, dizziness and headache.

-Novoseven was approved for medical use in the European Union in February 1996, and in the United States in March 1999.
-NovoSeven RT was approved for medical use in the US in May 2008.
+Novoseven was authorized for medical use in the European Union in February 1996, and in the United States in March 1999.

 Medical uses

 Novoseven is indicated for the treatment of bleeding episodes and for the prevention of bleeding in surgical interventions or invasive procedures in people with acquired hemophilia.

-NovoSeven RT is indicated for the treatment of bleeding episodes and peri-operative management in adults and children with hemophilia A or B with inhibitors, congenital Factor VII (FVII) deficiency, and Glanzmann's thrombasthenia with refractoriness to platelet transfusions, with or without antibodies to platelets and for the treatment of bleeding episodes and peri-operative management in adults with acquired hemophilia.
+Novoseven RT is indicated for the treatment of bleeding episodes and peri-operative management in adults and children with hemophilia A or B with inhibitors, congenital factor VII deficiency, and Glanzmann's thrombasthenia with refractoriness to platelet transfusions, with or without antibodies to platelets and for the treatment of bleeding episodes and peri-operative management in adults with acquired hemophilia.

 Sevenfact [coagulation factor VIIa (recombinant)-jncw] is approved for use in the United States and is indicated for the treatment and control of bleeding episodes occurring in adults and adolescents twelve years of age and older with hemophilia A or B with inhibitors (neutralizing antibodies).

 As of 2012, recombinant factor VIIa is not supported by the evidence for treating most cases of major bleeding.
-There is a significant risk of arterial thrombosis with its use and thus, other than in those with factor VII deficiency, it should only be given in clinical trials.
+There is a significant risk of arterial thrombosis with its use and thus, other than in those with factor VII deficiency or acquired hemophilia, it should only be given in clinical trials.
 Recombinant human factor VII, while initially looking promising in intracerebral hemorrhage, failed to show benefit following further study and is no longer recommended.

 In people with hemophilia type A and B who have a deficiency of factors VIII and IX, these two factors are administered for controlling bleeding or as prophylaxis medication before starting surgeries.
 However, in some cases they subsequently develop neutralizing antibodies, called inhibitors, against the drug.
 These inhibitors often increase over time and inhibit the action of coagulation in the body.
 Recombinant factor VIIa, which is an activated form of factor VII, bypasses factors VIII and IX and causes coagulation without the need for factors VIII and IX.
-It can't be given without inhibitor.
-It is important for some patients to shift to proper blood factors according to their inhibitor titer.
-Other indications include use for patients with acquired hemophilia, people born with a deficiency of factor VII, and people with Glanzmann's thrombasthenia.
+It may be used in acquired hemophilia patients with higher inhibitor titers.
+Other indications include use for patients with inherited deficiency of factor VII, and people with Glanzmann's thrombasthenia.